kapopken/ShadowLogger/README.md

         debug:5
   };
   var options = {
-          traceLevel:5,   --maximum trace level to log to server  IE if you want to log errors and warnings set this to 2;
+          traceLevel:5,   --maximum trace level to log to server  IE if you want to log errors and warnings only set this to 2;
           additionalData:{ --add whatever you need.  these will be appended to the data that will be sent to the server machineName:''
           },
-          ajaxOptions:{  --normal ajax options  url is required
+          ajaxOptions:{
+            URL:'example/url',  --required
+            type:'POST',
+            contentType:'application/json'

           }
     };